Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 You can add a theme to the user interface of the modelling application.
 There are several different ways of doing this and which way depends on the type of user you are.

-### Use the modelling application to change the theme
+### Use the modelling application to change the Digital Workspace theme

 To access the UI